RU-CS440-SUMMER2018/assignment1/README.md

 ### Report Generator Client-Server Communication

-To store report data over multiple instances of our A* search porgram, we had to create a server that stays alive during execution of the multiple instances.
+To store report data over multiple instances of our A* search program, we had to create a server that stays alive during execution of the multiple instances.

 The client: